seratch/notion-sdk-jvm/README.md

 #### Pluggable HTTP Client

-As you may know, `HttpURLConnection` does not support PATCH request method, the default implementation of `httpClient` in this library does an "illegal reflective access" to remove the limitation (see `notion.api.v1.http.HttpUrlConnPatchMethodWorkaround`).
-For this reason, we recommend using other HTTP client libraries for production apps.
+`java.net.HttpURLConnection` does not support PATCH request method.
+For this reason, the default implementation of `httpClient` does an "illegal reflective access" to overcome the limitation (see `notion.api.v1.http.HttpUrlConnPatchMethodWorkaround` for details).
+It's totally fine to use the default `httpClient` when you first try this SDK, but we recommend using other implmentations for production apps.
 Currently, we support the following libraries and modules:

 * [`java.net.HttpClient`](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.html) in JDK 11+
 * `okhttp3.OkHttpClient` in [OkHttp](https://square.github.io/okhttp/) 4.x